 5)Switch to green energy

 Renewable energy is now cheaper than its fossil fuel equivalent.
-The cost of solar panels has fallen more than 80 percent over the past decade, while the cost of batteries is one-seventh what it was 10 years ago.
+The cost of commercial solar panels has fallen more than 80 percent over the past decade, while the cost of batteries is one-seventh what it was 10 years ago.
 The affordability of renewable energy has, in turn, prompted many governments to promise to cut their emissions; by one count, around two-thirds of the global economy is covered by some form of zero-emissions pledge.

 6) Move to a green bank – sustainable banking is the way forward!